 Sam — Technician Assistant

 Grew up in Illinois but has lived in Grafton since 2011.
 She always knew she wanted a job in which she could help care for animals.
 She attended the Veterinary Assistant program through Milwaukee Career College and hopes to continue her education by becoming a Certified Veterinary Technician.

-In her spare time, Sam enjoys spending time with friends, family, and her two dogs, Bear and Jax.
+In her spare time, Sam enjoys spending time with friends, family, and her dog Jax.
 Her favorite part about working as an assistant is that every day comes with the chance to learn something new and exciting.

 Kelsa — Groomer

 Kelsa Perkins grew up in South Eastern Wisconsin and has always had a strong passion for all things dogs.
 She started training dogs at the young age of 8 and by 15, was working in a grooming shop.
 She attended the Nash Academy of Animal Arts for her diploma in Pet Styling in 2004, and has been with East Towne Veterinary Clinic for over 10 years.

 Kelsa works hard to develop a relationship with all her clients, whether dog or cat.
 Ensuring that not only will they look good, but they are comfortable and safe within the salon.
 Her passion for animals spreads throughout all aspects of her life, and when she is not in the grooming salon, she is training dogs for agility with a strictly positive reinforcement.